docsforadobe/after-effects-scripting-guide/docs/properties/property.rst

 **Description**

 Test whether or not the property can be added to the Essential Graphics panel for the specified composition.

 Returns true if the property can be added, false otherwise.

-If the property can not be added, it is either because it is not one of the supported property types or the property has already been added to that composition.
-After Effects will present a warning dialog.
+If the property can not be added, it is either because it is not one of the supported property types or the property has already been added to the EGP for that composition.
+After Effects will present a warning dialog if the property cannot be added to the EGP.

 Supported property types are: